kubernetes-sigs/prow/site/content/en/docs/components/optional/sub.md

 ---
-title: "prow/cmd/sub/README.md"
+title: "Sub"
+weight: 150
+description: >
+  Triggers Prow jobs from Pub/Sub.
 ---

-# Sub

-Sub is a Prow Cloud Pub/Sub adapter for handling CI Pub/Sub notification requests to create Prow jobs.
-Note that the prow job need to be defined in the configuration.
+Sub is a Prow component that can trigger new Prow jobs (PJs) using Pub/Sub messages.
+The message does not need to have the full PJ defined; instead you just need to have the job name and some other key pieces of information (more on this below).
+The rest of the data needed to create a full-blown PJ is derived from the main Prow configuration (or inrepoconfig).

 ## Deployment Usage